Opinion | Biden’s challenge to Mitch McConnell: Go ahead, burn the place down

-It’s anybody’s guess whether this effort by Democrats to ratchet up pressure on the Senate Minority Leader and Kentucky Republican will actually work.
-McConnell is vowing to continue filibustering Democratic efforts to suspend the debt limit and avoid catastrophe.
+It’s anybody’s guess whether this effort by Democrats to ratchet up pressure on the Senate Minority Leader will actually work.
+McConnell (R-Ky.) is vowing to continue filibustering Democratic efforts to suspend the debt limit and avoid catastrophe.

 But here’s one thing we can say right now: Biden’s declaration sets up the possibility for an endgame to all this that Republicans might not have anticipated.
 If this continues, it will soon become overwhelmingly clear that Republicans face a stark choice: Either they drop their filibuster, or we default.

-McConnell has benefited overwhelmingly from the failure of press coverage to convey with real clarity precisely what Republicans are doing here.
-Oozing with bad faith, McConnell keeps insisting he just wants Democrats to raise the debt limit by themselves, offering this idea as if it’s the most reasonable notion in the world, packaged with his usual smarmy smirk.
+McConnell has benefited overwhelmingly from the failure of media coverage to convey with real clarity precisely what Republicans are doing here.
+Oozing with bad faith, McConnell keeps insisting he just wants Democrats to raise the debt limit by themselves, offering this idea as though it’s the most reasonable notion in the world, packaged with his usual smarmy smirk.

 It’s nonsense, of course.
 The idea that it’s solely Democrats’ responsibility to deal with the debt limit when they control Washington is an invented rule.
 Democrats and Republicans repeatedly suspended the debt limit under the last GOP president, when much current debt was racked up (and the debt limit is only about covering obligations already incurred).

 More to the point, Republicans are filibustering Democratic efforts to suspend the debt limit.
 They’re actively blocking Democrats from doing what McConnell himself says he wants — that is, for Democrats to deal with this alone.
-He’s doing this to force Democrats to avert catastrophe in the reconciliation process, to disrupt their push for a multi-trillion-dollar social policy bill.
+He’s doing this to force Democrats to avert catastrophe in the reconciliation process, to disrupt their push for a multitrillion-dollar social policy bill.

 Democrats are refusing to use reconciliation on the debt limit, and Biden’s new comments indicate that they appear determined to hold to this course.
 As Biden argued, if Republicans are not willing to help deal with the problem, they must at least drop their filibuster and let Democrats deal with it.